A few initial comments on one of the most eagerly awaited harmonicas ever.

 You should buy several.

-Well, it seems that not many people followed the advice at the end of that review.
+Sadly, it seems that not many people followed the advice at the end of that review.

 |Return to Reviews Index||Return to Main Index|